myusrn/swapMouseButtons/README.md

 TODO: Figure out how to popup the "User Access Control" dialog that you see when you execute regedit.exe from a non-elevated command prompt.
 This will allow swap of mouse buttons setting to be persisted when executed from desktop shortcut link or non-elevated command prompt.
+Tried adding an App.manifest file with declarative settings and configuring it to build as an embedded resource but that appeared to make no difference.
 &nbsp;

 ---